RyanTheAllmighty/Dockerfiles/README.md

 You can find specific details for each of the Docker files in each of the directories of this repository.

 # Docker Hub
-My images are available on Docker Hub as automated builds [here](https://hub.docker.com/u/ryantheallmighty/).
+My images are available on Docker Hub [here](https://hub.docker.com/u/ryantheallmighty/).

 # Warnings and General Notices
 These images are based mostly off their Docker Hub official image Dockerfiles with some tweaks here and there to suit my own setup.